jonthornton/MTAPI/README.md

 *default: 60*

 - **THREADED**
 Enable background data refresh.
-This will prevent requests from hanging while new data is retreived from the MTA API.
+This will prevent requests from hanging while new data is retrieved from the MTA API.
 *default: True*

 - **DEBUG**